jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/12-Master-Slave Builds.md

 A build class (master build) declares its slave builds.
 The slave builds can be triggered individually or all-in-one from the master build.
 The slave builds are not aware they are slave.
 In fact any build can be used as slave.
 The relation is uni-directional

-`JkBuild` declare a method `#slaves()` returning the slaves of its instances (embodied as `org.jerkar.tool.JkSlaveBuilds`).
+`JkBuild` defines a method `#slaves()` returning the slaves of its instances (embodied as `org.jerkar.tool.JkSlaveBuilds`).
 Naturally this result is recursive as it contains slaves of the slaves and so on ...

 From this result you can invoke a method for all slaves as `slaves().invokeOnAll("clean")`.
 The iteration order ensure that an invokation on a build can not be done until all its slaves has been invoked first.